 - If you’re a frequent user of the online banking system, carry out a lot of financial transactions, and make frequent online purchases with online payments, a paid antivirus is imperative to protect your sensitive data against phishing attacks.

-- If you constantly surf dicey websites such as those for downloading a torrent or sharing other P2P files, a paid antivirus, and malware system is a must for you.
+- If you constantly surf dicey websites such as those for downloading a torrent or sharing other P2P files, a paid antivirus and malware system is a must.

 - If you’re constantly coming across newer varieties of viruses every day, your system or network could be a potential target.
-It is wise to get a paid antivirus then.
+It is wise to get a paid antivirus.